 HQAI maintains with its funding partners a very close and collaborative partnership.
 Regular strategic meetings culminate in the annual organisation of a joint Round Table on the value of independent quality assurance and the role of HQAI.
 At this event interested parties from across the sector come together to co-create the future.

 One essential topic in such discussions is the simplification and harmonisation of reporting requirements across the humanitarian sector.
-HQAI works with donor, governments, funding bodies and the CHS Alliance to achieve alignments of donor due diligence requirements using the CHS as reference.
+HQAI works with donors, governments, funding bodies and the CHS Alliance to achieve alignments of donor due diligence requirements using the CHS as reference.
 Here is where you can read more about it.

 All Danish Civil Society Organisations operating in fragile or humanitarian contexts have to be third-party verified or certified against the CHS in order to receive humanitarian funding by DANIDA.